stela2502/Singularity_Tutorial/docs/index.md

 Apptainer (formerly known as Singularity) is a powerful containerization tool tailored for scientific and high-performance computing (HPC) environments.
 Unlike other containerization platforms like Docker, Apptainer is designed with security in mind, allowing users to run containers without needing elevated privileges.
 This makes it an excellent choice for bioinformaticians working on shared or secure systems.

 Containers encapsulate software environments, including libraries, dependencies, and the application itself, ensuring reproducibility and ease of deployment.
 This is especially valuable in bioinformatics, where software dependencies can be complex and challenging to manage.

 Remember when R 4.4 was deamed unsave and automatically updated - destroying your previous workflow?
-If you had your Apptainer based workflow then you could still use the 'unsave' R 4.4 workflow.
+If you had your Apptainer based software then you could still use the 'unsave' R 4.4 workflow.
-And in addition Apptainer provides a way to bundle the tools and packages you need for your analysis in one place, install them on COSMOS-SENS without the help of anybody else and use the same software both on your development machine as well as on COSMOS-SENS.
+And in addition Apptainer provides a way to bundle the tools and packages you need for your analysis in one place, install them on you HPC system without the help of anybody else and use the same software both on your development machine as well as on the HPC system.

 Although Apptainer is available for all major operating systems, the installation process on Windows and Mac is not as straightforward as on a pure Linux system.
 Therefore, we will run this course using an Apptainer image.
-This image can be installed on any system that supports Apptainer and allows you to build an image as a regular user.
+This image can be installed on any system that supports Apptainer and allows you to build an image as a regular user - even in an HPC environment.

 ## Building Apptainer images on your developmental machine

-We will not do that here.
-But you can of casue install Apptainer on your computer.
-Wou will have either a Windows machine or a Mac and will need super user rights.
-That will likely be a problem for you if LU manages your computer.
-Anyhow - if you have super user right on your computer you can install Apptainer and then do this to create a minimal apline linux system image:
+Building an Apptainer image from start to finish can be summarized in three main steps:

-1. Create a minmal defintion file
+1. Create a defintion file

     Save this text in a definition file like "MyPackage.def".
 ```text